Gerselle/Team-Projects/Minutes.md

 ## Week 10 Decisions
 3/30/23 <br />
-Due to some complications with the servo motor in our current turntable, we are going to 3D print a new turntable that uses our stepper motor.  <br />
+Due to some complications with the servo motor in our current turntable, we are going to 3D print a new turntable that uses our stepper motor.
+(Action 77) <br />